Displacement to Length Ratio (D/L)

 D/L was invented by Rear Admiral David W. Taylor, the father of modern model testing in the U.S. Navy, and first published in his 1910 book The Speed and Power of Ships.
 Towing models in tanks, Taylor found a profound regularity: at corresponding Froude numbers, the resistance per ton of displacement is constant for geometrically similar hulls.

-That means if you know the resistance per ton at a given speed-length ratio, you can scale it directly by displacement to predict the resistance of a larger hull of the same form.
-D/L turns that physical regularity into a single shorthand: two boats with the same D/L (and similar hull form) will have similar drag-per-ton, hence similar performance ceilings.
+That means if you know resistance per ton at a given speed-length ratio, you can scale it by displacement to estimate the resistance of a larger hull with the same shape.
+D/L turns that insight into a shortcut: boats with similar hull form and similar D/L tend to have similar drag per ton, and therefore similar performance ceilings.

 Interpretation